beyond-all-reason/teiserver/README.md

 # Teiserver
 An Elixir implementation of Uberserver.
 Currently implementing only the Spring protocol but later I plan to create a new and more modern protocol.
+Being written in Elixir it takes full advantage of the Erlang OTP for a very concurrent application.

 ## Documentation
 - [Local setup](/documents/guides/local_setup.md)